Decimus Burton: Family

-Decimus was the tenth child of James Burton, a pre-eminent London property developer (1761–1837), and Elizabeth Westley (12 December 1761 – 14 January 1837), of Loughton, Essex, the daughter of John and Mary Westley.
-His father was born James Haliburton, and shortened his surname to Burton in 1794, between the births of his fourth and fifth children.
-The paternal grandfather was William Haliburton (1731–1785), a London property developer of Scottish descent.
+Decimus was the tenth child of James Burton Senior (1761 – 1837), who was the pre-eminent London property developer, and Elizabeth Westley (12 December 1761 – 14 January 1837), of Loughton, Essex, who was the daughter of John and Mary Westley.
+His father was born James Haliburton, and shortened his surname to Burton in 1794, between the births of his fourth and fifth children.> His paternal grandfather was William Haliburton (1731–1785), a London property developer of Scottish descent.

-On his father's side, Decimus's great-great grandparents were Rev. James Haliburton (1681–1756) and Margaret Eliott, daughter of Sir William Eliott, 2nd Baronet, and aunt of George Augustus Eliott, 1st Baron Heathfield.
+On his father's side, Decimus's great-great grandparents were The Rev. James Haliburton (1681–1756) and Margaret Eliott, daughter of Sir William Eliott, 2nd Baronet, and aunt of George Augustus Eliott, 1st Baron Heathfield.
 Decimus was descended from John Haliburton (1573–1627), from whom Sir Walter Scott was descended on the maternal side.
-Burton was a cousin of the Canadian author and British Tory MP Thomas Chandler Haliburton and of the British civil servant Lord Haliburton, who was the first native Canadian to be raised to the Peerage of the United Kingdom.
+Burton was a cousin of the Canadian author and British MP Thomas Chandler Haliburton: and thereby of the Canada First founder Robert Grant Haliburton and the British civil servant Lord Haliburton, who was the first native Canadian to be raised to the Peerage of the United Kingdom.

 Decimus's siblings included the Egyptologist James Burton, and the physician Henry Burton.
-He was the nephew of Constance Mary Fearon, who was the founder of the Francis Bacon Society.
+He was the cousin of Constance Mary Fearon, who was the founder of the Francis Bacon Society.